-How long do cookies last?
+How long do cookies last

 When a web server sends a cookie, it asks your browser to keep that particular cookie until a certain date and time.
 These dates can be:

 - Some date in the future – Might be a few minutes or a few hours fromnow (to track something like your shopping cart in an online store).